mhmdcs/stock-trading-api/README.md

-# 📈 Trading API Project
+# 📈 Trading API Service

-This system allows the user to define alert rules for stock prices, fetch real-time market data, and trigger alerts when thresholds are crossed.
+This service allows the user to define alert rules for stock prices, fetch real-time market data, and trigger alerts when thresholds are crossed.

 The project is built with **FastAPI**, **RabbitMQ**, and **Celery**.

 ---